iiasa/message-ix-models/doc/howto/pull-request.rst

 It can substantially simplify and speed up development.

-**Create a test module** under :file:`message_ix_models/tests/` in a directory or folder that mirror the existing or planned structure of the code you will modify in the PR.
+**Create a test module** under :file:`message_ix_models/tests/` in a directory or folder that mirrors existing or planned structure of the code you will modify in the PR.
 Then **add or modify** tests that run the target code.
 These tests express the following intentions: